bemo-fi/smart-contracts-v2-docs/README.md

 ```

 After **Unstake Request** is deployed, anyone can send message to it.
 Contract checks that unlock timestamp has passed and if everything is correct
-it sends message to **Financial** with `OP::UNSTAKE`, ton amount, jetton amount and user address.
+it sends message to **Financial** with `OP::UNSTAKE`, ton amount, jetton amount (currently unused) and user address.
 The TL-B scheme of this message is following:

 ```
 unstake#492ab1b3 index:uint64 owner:MsgAddressInt ton_amount:Coins jetton_amount:Coins forward_payload:(Maybe ^Cell) = InternalMsgBody;